 Real provides weekly emails for coaches with ideas and concepts to try during practice as well as an online Coaching Education section, found under the Player, Parent & Coach section of the Recreational menu on our website.
 We also hold a coach orientation meeting and provide an age-appropriate packet with rules, guidelines and coaching tips to use throughout the season.
 In addition, the recreational coaching staff provides coaching education clinics prior to and at the beginning of the season and is available for phone calls and emails asking for ideas and help.

 Do coaches receive any incentives for volunteering?

-Head Coaches in our recreational program will receive a credit on their child’s account for 50% of their paid season fees.
-Only one credit per team, per coach, which is applied for the following season.
+Head Coaches in our recreational program will receive a voucher on their child’s account for 50% of their next seasons fees.
 All other volunteer roles are appreciated by Real as well as the team, but will not be credited in any way.

 Contacts and More Information